 With a noninteracting pair, astronomers can precisely measure the change in the orbital period of the stars as they spiral toward each other.

 Astrophysicist Gijs Nelemans, of Radboud University in the Netherlands, added that the new white dwarf system is probably a strong gravitational wave source, one that may soon be detectable by a gravity-wave space satellite called LISA, which could be launched around 2020.
+"The most exciting aspect is that the change in the orbital period as it emits gravitational waves can actually be measured," said Nelemans, who was not involved in the new research.

 "That means we will not only indirectly test general relativity, but also directly measure the predicted gravitational waves, which has never been done before," he said.